jadetrue/mealworm-functional/README.md

 ### React Sandbox

 Create a counter with a reusable button component.
-In one place the button should increase the count, in the other it should decrease the count (to be completed in react sandbox repo)
+In one place the button should increase the count, in the other it should decrease the count (to be completed in react sandbox repo OR online IDE codesandbox.io)

 - Create a Counter component and a Button component
 - House two Button components in the Counter component (one will increment, one will decrement)